The Concept of Design Thinking

 Empathy — Identify the needs of the target users.

 Define — Define the challenges and problems of the user.

 Ideate — Brainstorm potential solutions to solve the needs of the users gathered from the first and second phases.

 Prototype — Turn the ideas into tangible products.

 Test — User testing is essential to design as it provides possible feedbacks on the functionality of the product.

-Through the design thinking process, your goal as the designer is to design user-friendly products for your users of all class.
+Through the design thinking process, your goal as the designer is to design user-friendly products for your users of all classes.
 This requires you to question and observe the users on how they carry out their daily activities.
 It helps to understand the mindsets and needs of the people you are creating for, surface opportunities based on these needs, and lead you to innovative new solutions starting with low-fidelity experiments that provide learning and gradually increase to high-fidelity design.
 In the process, you fit yourself in their shoes to get a clearer understanding of the challenges of the users.
-The challenges discovered influences your design decision.
+The challenges discovered influence your design decision.